MyrvollTobias/emissions-calculator-group2/README.md

 Here is a list of different methodologies we can use:

-1. Methods for calculating the emissions of transport in the Netherlands: [Here](https://english.rvo.nl/sites/default/files/2018/04/Klein-et-al-2018-%20Methods-for-calculating-emissions-transport-Netherlands-2018.pdf)
+1. Methods for calculating the emissions of transport in the Netherlands: [Link to paper](https://english.rvo.nl/sites/default/files/2018/04/Klein-et-al-2018-%20Methods-for-calculating-emissions-transport-Netherlands-2018.pdf)